blosc2.Storage#

 Note

-Memory-mapped files are opened once and the file contents remain in (virtual) memory for the lifetime of the schunk.
-Using memory-mapped I/O can be faster than using the default I/O functions depending on the use case.
-Whereas reading performance is generally better, writing performance may also be slower in some cases on certain systems.
-In any case, memory-mapped files can be especially beneficial when operating with network file systems (like NFS).
+Memory-mapped files are opened once, and their contents remain in (virtual) memory for the lifetime of the schunk.
+Using memory-mapped I/O can be faster than the default I/O functions, depending on the use case.
+While reading performance is generally better, writing performance may be slower in some cases on certain systems.
+Memory-mapped files can be especially beneficial when operating with network file systems (like NFS).

 • initial_mapping_size (int, optional) –

 The initial size of the mapping for the memory-mapped file when writes are allowed (r+ w+, or c mode).
-Once a file is memory-mapped and extended beyond the initial mapping size, the file must be remapped which may be expensive.
-This parameter allows to decouple the mapping size from the actual file size to early reserve memory for future writes and avoid remappings.
-The memory is only reserved virtually and does not occupy physical memory unless actual writes happen.
+Once a file is memory-mapped and extended beyond the initial mapping size, the file must be remapped, which may be expensive.
+This parameter allows decoupling the mapping size from the actual file size to reserve memory early for future writes and avoid remappings.
+The memory is only reserved virtually and does not occupy physical memory unless actual writes occur.
 Since the virtual address space is large enough, it is ok to be generous with this parameter (with special consideration on Windows, see note below).
 For best performance, set this to the maximum expected size of the compressed data (see example in SChunk.__init__).
 The size is in bytes.

 Default: 1 GiB.